 The findings of our research and analysis are also used to inform our own work and to strengthen learning across contexts.
 We conduct thorough assessments of what drives conflict in the areas where we work, helping us to understand how our programmes interact with conflict dynamics and how we can address security concerns.

 We contribute to the global evidence base on preventing and resolving violent conflict.
-Examples include a three-year research programme in partnership with other peacebuilding organisations focusing on a range of approaches in conflict-affected areas such as economic development, political settlements, decentralisation, security and justice, and how gender norms interact with conflict.
+Examples include a four-year research programme in partnership with other peacebuilding organisations focusing on a range of approaches in conflict-affected areas such as economic development, political settlements, decentralisation, security and justice, and how gender norms interact with conflict.
 Another project explores the prospects for peace in Somalia by analysing best practice from peace processes in Algeria, Colombia, Afghanistan and Sierra Leone.

 We work on a variety of research projects and topics: